Cutie-Club/cutiebot/README.md

 git clone https://github.com/Cutie-Club/cutiebot.git
 ```

-Once finished, run `cd cutiebot`, followed by `npm install`.
+Once finished, run `cd cutiebot`, followed by `yarn install`.
+You may need to switch your local node install to 16.14 using `nvm` to avoid issues installing `better-sqlite3`, as prebuilt binaries are provided for node's LTS versions.

 You can start the bot using `npm run dev:start`, which starts the bot using Nodemon.

 ## Docker Setup